ctsit/redcap_deployment/fabric-todo-list.md

 * DONE extract redcap\<version\>.zip into builddir
 * DONE Using git_version - checkout named commits
 * copy named components from redcap_deployment into build space
-* deploy_plugins_in_build_space execute all deploy.sh scripts in ./deploy/plugins/*/deploy.sh
+* DONE deploy_plugins_in_build_space execute all deploy.sh scripts in ./deploy/plugins/*/deploy.sh
-* deploy_hooks_in_build_space execute all deploy.sh scripts in ./deploy/hooks/*/deploy.sh
+* deploy_hooks_into_build_space execute all deploy.sh scripts in ./deploy/hooks/*/deploy.sh
 * DONE package_redcap - make a timestamped TGZ of the entire content of the builddir.
 Use git workdir contents if version is not specified

 ## Things Fabric must do to deploy REDCap

-* Deploy code into a time-stamped "backup" directory
+* DONE Deploy code into a time-stamped "backup" directory
-* Upload package
+* DONE Upload package
-* Extract package
+* DONE Extract package
 * update_redcap_connection_settings - update database.php with database settings
 * create_redcap_tables - see redcap\_deployment\_functions.sh
 * configure_redcap - see redcap\_deployment\_functions.sh